avoutsinas/Moon-Base-Delta/README.md

 Tips:

-Ensure that you follow the instructions for each task closely, so that you can complete you mission before the oxygen runs out.
+Ensure that you follow the instructions for each task closely, so that you can complete your mission before the oxygen runs out.

 <p align="center">
   <img width="200" height="267" src="https://github.com/avoutsinas/Moon-Base-Delta/blob/main/Custom_graphics/Animation_Preview_Front.gif">